jsr1611/web-development-projects/Java Backend Projects/DiningReviewAPI/README.md

 What to see how someone else completed this project?
 Click this [link](https://static-assets.codecademy.com/skillpaths/spring/diningreviews.v02.zip) to download a zip file containing one possible solution.
 Remember: your project doesn’t have to look exactly like this!
 The important part is that this project demonstrates your skills.

+## Next
+What to do next?
+Check out [here](https://www.codecademy.com/articles/giving-and-receiving-project-feedback)